UofT-DSI/onboarding/environment_setup/tech_onboarding_linux.md

   ```

 ### Conclusion
-You’ve now got all the essential tools set up for your DSI certificate, Miniconda to manage packages, VS Code to write code, and Git to track your work.
-With everything installed, you’re ready to focus on learning without setup getting in the way.
+You’ve now got all the essential tools set up for your DSI certificate.
 For any questions or issues, reach out to: courses.dsi@utoronto.ca